Medical oxygen scarce in Africa, Latin America amid virus - WTMJ

 Leith Greenslade, coordinator of the Every Breath Counts Coalition, which advocates for wider access to medical oxygen, said the looming shortages were apparent last spring.

-The World Bank has set aside $50 billion for the world’s poorest countries alone, but only $30.8 billion has been committed, including $80 million for oxygen-related upgrades after requests from Afghanistan, Bangladesh, Benin, the Central African Republic, Chad, Congo, Gambia, Ghana, Grenada, Kenya, Mali, Rwanda, Sierra Leone and Tajikistan.
-That leaves nearly $20 billion available between now and a June 2021 deadline to spend it, the World Bank said.
+The World Bank has set aside $50 billion for the world’s poorest countries alone during the pandemic, but only $30.8 billion has been allocated, including $80 million for oxygen-related upgrades.

 “We make money available for countries, but it’s countries, governments who have to make a decision about how much they spend and what they spend it on,” said Dr. Mickey Chopra, who helps with the World Bank’s global medical logistics response.